 while there’s still a good chance you’ll catch a fish other than zander, it’s important to remember that if you do catch a zander, you shouldn’t return it to the water.
 DEFRA has made clear that zander are a non-native invasive species, so can’t be returned to the waterways.

-The good news is that zander is popular across Europe for their white flakey flesh.
+The good news is that zander is popular across Europe for its white flakey flesh.
 So, if you fancy getting creative in your galley kitchen, then you might even catch yourself some supper.

 Related England Guides